Career Timeline of Emilia Clarke: Major Achievements and Milestones

 2020: Presented with Public Leadership in Neurology Award

-In 2020, Emilia Clarke received the Public Leadership in Neurology award from the American Brain Foundation for her efforts in raising awareness about neurorehabilitation.
+In 2020, Emilia Clarke was presented with the Public Leadership in Neurology award by the American Brain Foundation for her efforts in raising awareness about neurorehabilitation.

-In 2023, Emilia Clarke was recognized as Actress of the Year at the Harper's Bazaar Women of the Year Awards and received the Hollywood Rising-Star Award from the Deauville American Film Festival.
+In 2023, Emilia Clarke was named actress of the year at the Harper's Bazaar Women of the Year Awards and awarded the Hollywood Rising-Star Award by the Deauville American Film Festival.